ceph/ceph/doc/rados/operations/cache-tiering.rst

 The ``min_read_recency_for_promote`` defines how many HitSets to check for the existence of an object when handling a read operation.
 The checking result is used to decide whether to promote the object asynchronously.
 Its value should be between 0 and ``hit_set_count``.
-If it's set to 0, the object is always promoted.
+If it is set to 0, the object is always promoted.
-If it's set to 1, the current HitSet is checked.
-And if this object is in the current HitSet, it's promoted.
+If it is set to 1, the current HitSet is checked.
+And if this object is in the current HitSet, it is promoted.
 Otherwise not.
 For the other values, the exact number of archive HitSets are checked.
 The object is promoted if the object is found in any of the most recent ``min_read_recency_for_promote`` HitSets.